jamesgregorystewart/LeetCode/notes/algos/sorts.md

 Idea is to sort values into a bucket which represents a range of values.
 This dramatically decreases the number of comparisons or iterations required.
 This is typically useful when trying to find two numbers that satisfy some set of constraints.

+Template:
+1. Identify the Range: Determine the range of the input elements.
+This is important because you'll need to create buckets that can cover the entire range of the values.
+2. Create Buckets: Based on the range and the number of buckets you decide to create (often proportional to the number of elements), initialize the buckets.
+Buckets can be arrays, lists, or any other collection.
+3. Distribute Elements into Buckets: Iterate over the input array, placing each element into the appropriate bucket.
+The bucket is typically chosen based on the element's value in relation to the overall range.
+4. Sort Buckets: Individually sort the elements within each bucket.
+This can be done using any sorting algorithm, but often, a simple algorithm like insertion sort is used because buckets typically contain a small number of elements.

+**Optimal Gap in Bucket Sort:**

+- **Uniform Gap Scenario:** In an ideal case for bucket sort, elements in the array are evenly distributed with a uniform gap between adjacent elements.
+- **Gap Calculation:** For \(n\) elements, the uniform gap (\(t\)) between any two adjacent elements is calculated as \(t = \frac{\text{max} - \text{min}}{n - 1}\), where \(max\) and \(min\) are the maximum and minimum values in the array, respectively.
+- **Significance:** This uniform gap represents the optimal distance between elements, guiding the ideal bucket range or size in bucket sort.
+It ensures that the sorting within each bucket is as efficient as possible by minimizing the work needed to sort elements within buckets.

+---

+This summary encapsulates the concept of how an optimal, uniform gap between array elements relates to the efficiency of bucket sort in an ideal distribution scenario.

 Problem: [Contains Duplicate III](https://leetcode.com/problems/contains-duplicate-iii/description/)
 ```python
 class Solution: